 The following community members serve on the Committee:

-The Committee is appointed by the City Council and acts in an advisory capacity to the Council.
+The Measure A Committee is appointed by the City Council and acts in an advisory capacity to the Council.
 The Committee operates under a Committee Charter approved by the City Council and under by-laws adopted by the Committee.

 All Committee meeting agendas and minutes are available on the City’s site.
 All materials and reports provided to the Committee are attached to the meeting minutes, including updates on the implementation of the Marshall Plan on Crime.